-Prospectuses and other written materials, such as account statements, are often indecipherable or fail to disclose key information to help investors assess the risk and cost of investment products.
-Further, industry practices in areas such as broker compensation, mutual fund governance, and audit, accounting, and reporting standards have created actual or potential conflicts of interest.
+As the number of first-time investors grows and more people face greater decision-making responsibility, the need for expert advice increases.
+So does the potential for investor abuse or fraud.
+The variety and increasing complexity of investment products can be intimidating and confusing.
+Yet account statements and written materials are often indecipherable, and investors often lack objective advice and information.
+These materials fail to disclose key information to help investors assess the risk and cost of investment products.
+And conflicts of interest remain a problem.
+Industry practices in areas such as broker compensation, mutual fund governance, and audit, accounting, and reporting standards have created actual or potential conflicts of interest.
 This makes it more difficult for investors to obtain objective advice and information.
-It can, subsequently, allow insiders to profit at their expense.
+It can, subsequently, allow financial industry professionals to profit at their expense.

-The Dodd-Frank Wall Street Reform and Consumer Protection Act increased the amount that triggers SEC registration of an investment adviser, from $25 million to $100 million.
-As a result, there are now approximately 17,000 state-registered investment advisers and about 10,000 investment advisers registered with the SEC.
+The Dodd-Frank Wall Street Reform and Consumer Protection Act increased the amount that triggers SEC registration of an investment adviser, from $25 million to $100 million in assets under management.
+As a result, there are now more than 17,000 state-registered investment advisers and about 12,000 investment advisers registered with the SEC.

-The nation’s investor-protection laws should be enforced strongly at the federal and state levels, with funding adequate to ensure the safety of securities markets and fairness in the sale and marketing of investment products.
+Investor-protection laws should be strengthened and adequately enforced.
+The Securities and Exchange Commission and state regulators should be adequately funded.
+This will ensure the safety of securities markets and fairness in the sale and marketing of investment products.

 States should enact the Uniform Securities Act.